 Sports-only Streaming Services

 Sportsnet Now boasts a variety of features with its streaming service.
-Users can enjoy HD streaming, split-screen viewing, 24-hour “look-backs” for missed games, and on-demand streaming of Sportsnet programming.
+Subscribers in both plans can enjoy HD streaming, split-screen viewing, 24-hour “look-backs” for missed games, and on-demand streaming of Sportsnet programming.

 Unfortunately, Sportsnet Now is somewhat limited for those that want more U.S. sports content.
 MLB games are limited, and Sportsnet has no contract for NFL games.
 Those who want access to NFL games will need to check out DAZN instead.

-The Sportsnet Now app is available on a large number of devices, including iOS, Android, Amazon Fire TV, Apple TV, Chromecast, and Xbox One.
+The Sportsnet Now app is available on a large number of devices, including iOS, Android, Amazon Fire TV, Apple TV, Chromecast, Playstation 4 and 5, and Xbox One.